-In this paper, we design and implement an efficient and practical job scheduler in data processing frameworks, without knowing the job sizes ahead of time.
+In this paper, we design and implement an efficient and practical job scheduler in big data processing frameworks, without knowing the job sizes ahead of time.
 The highlight of our design is a multi-level job queue, which is used to separate short jobs from large jobs effectively and to mimic the shortest job first scheduling policy without assuming known job sizes.
-Our new job scheduler is also able to avoid fine-grained sharing for jobs with similar sizes because these jobs will enter the same queue eventually and will be scheduled one by one in each queue.
-To further improve the performance, we also carefully design efficient ways to schedule jobs in the same queue and across different queues.
+Our new job scheduler is also able to avoid fine-grained sharing for jobs with similar sizes because these jobs will enter the same queue eventually and will be scheduled one by one in that queue.
+To further improve the performance, we also carefully design efficient ways to schedule jobs in the same queue and across different queues in our system.

-Our algorithm is partially motivated by the least attained service (LAS) policy [11].
-By serving the job that has received the least service so far, LAS is a preemptive scheduling policy that favors small jobs without knowing the job sizes.
+Our algorithm is partially motivated by the least attained service (LAS) policy [13].
+By serving the job that has received the least service so far, LAS is a preemptive scheduling policy that favors small jobs without knowing the job sizes beforehand.
 The implicit assumption is that, if a job receives the least service, it is likely to be small, and should be granted a higher priority.
-This assumption works remarkably well if the job sizes follow a heavy-tailed distribution [11] by mimicking the SJF policy.
+This assumption works remarkably well if the job sizes follow a heavy-tailed distribution [13] by mimicking the SJF policy.
 However, if the job sizes are similar, LAS would be downgraded to processor sharing, and suffer from longer average response times.
 Our new algorithm is designed to avoid such pitfalls.

 To be realistically deployed in big data processing systems, our design takes practicality as one of the important objectives.
-We focus on two major concerns.
-First, we should always keep an eye on the real-time resource demands of each job, as it most likely does not need resources across the entire cluster, which is different from flow scheduling in network switches.
-Second, we should avoid assigning resources to tasks in a job that cannot be started at the time of scheduling.
+For this reason, we should always keep an eye on the real-time resource demands of each job, as it most likely does not need resources across the entire cluster, which is different from flow scheduling in network switches.
+More specifically, we should avoid assigning resources to tasks that cannot be started at the time of scheduling in a job.
 For example, reduce tasks depend on the output of map tasks, and will only start after the map tasks complete.
-It would be a waste of resources to schedule slots for reduce tasks too early.
+It would be a waste of resources to allocate slots for reduce tasks too early during the scheduling.